VulcanJS/vulcan-docs/source/features.md

 - Preset boilerplate mutations

 And of course, using Vulcan also means you get access to all the non-core Vulcan packages, such as `vulcan:posts`, `vulcan:comments`, `vulcan:newsletter`, `vulcan:search` etc.

+## Technology

+Vulcan is built on top of four main open-source technologies: React, GraphQL, Apollo, and Meteor.

+### React

+[React](https://facebook.github.io/react/) is Vulcan's front-end library.

+### GraphQL

+[GraphQL](http://graphql.org) is Vulcan's API layer, used to load data from the server with [Apollo](http://apollostack.com).
+### Apollo

+[Apollo](http://apollostack.com) is the set of tools used to manage the GraphQL layer.
+It consists of two parts, Apollo server and Apollo client.

+- **Apollo server** is used to create the GraphQL API endpoint on the server.
+- **Apollo client** (together with the `react-apollo` package) is used to query that endpoint and load data on the client.

+Apollo is still young, but it's well-documented, evolving quickly, and supported by a great team.

+### Meteor

+[Meteor](http://meteor.com) is Vulcan's back-end layer, used to handle the database as well as server and bundle the app.
+Note that although Meteor also provides its own data layer features, those features are not used except for user accounts.

+Each layer is independent from the other two: you can take your React components and use them with a completely different stack, and – although we're not quite there yet – ultimately we also hope to make it easy to migrate out of Meteor.

+The goal is to avoid getting stuck: if at any point you outgrow Vulcan, it should be possible to leave it with minimal refactoring.